samsonasik/IsDeprecated/README.md

 Introduction
 ------------

-IsDeprecated can help you detect if your function is deprecated with E_USER_DEPRECATED level.
+IsDeprecated is PHP7 Helper that can help you detect if your function is deprecated with E_USER_DEPRECATED level.

 Features
 --------